Learn to Hunt

-Join our campground hosts and DNR educator Anne Riodan for these special programs:
+Join our campground hosts and DNR educator Anne Riordan for ongoing programs:

 Backbone State Park

-Join Backbone Lake Friends to celebrate the beauty and fun of the park with the first annual Backbone Trail Run.
-Approximately four miles, you will experience a small portion of the Backbone Trail system.
+Fun Run.
+Join park staff and Backbone Lake Friends Group to celebrate the beauty and fun of the park with the Backbone Trail Run.
+Approximately four miles long, you will experience a small portion of the Backbone Trail system.

 Beed's Lake State Park